erwald/elm-edit-distance/README.md

 The resulting indices reflect edits where *deletions are made first*, before insertions and substitutions.
 That is, indices for deletions refer to the source list, whereas indices for insertions and substitutions refer to the latter, intermediate lists.

 An example will serve.
-Calling `edits` with `String.toList "preterit"` and `String.toList "zeitgeist"` returns the following:
+Calling `editsFromStrings` with `"preterit"` and `"zeitgeist"` returns the following:

 ```elm
 [ Substitute 'z' 0